-Comments: DDOEESSIONAL DEVELODMENT CLINICAL 1 1 2 , / 2 1 PROFESSIONAL DEVELOPMENT - CLINICAL 0] 1 2 , , , 3 4 4 Meets clinical requirements for developmental level.
-J [ L 井 Communicates empathy and understanding in a genuine manner. ᆜ Provides unconditional acceptance of others and others' values.] [ ᆗ Respects the uniqueness and inherent worth of individuals.] [ ᆜ Demonstrates confidence in others' potential for growth. Ш Is Practicum/Internship Evaluation attached as supportive documentation on?
-Y ES [□N O [ Comments: PROFESSIONAL DEVELOPMENT - PROFESSIONAL 0 1 2 3 4 5 BEHAVIOR AND DISPOSITIONS Respect and adhere to all aspects of the American Counseling Association Code of Ethics (2014), the rules and regulations of the Arkansas Board of Examiners in Counseling, Arkansas Code Annotated § 17-27-101-313 et seq.
-Demonstrates multicultural competence.
-Communicates, cooperates, and relates with others in meaningful and positive ways.
-Thinks concretely and reasons abstractly.
-Demonstrates appropriate expression of thought.
-Accepts and makes use of feedback in supervisory and other experiences with faculty and staff.
-Gives appropriate feedback to peers.
-Develops and maintains appropriate boundaries with clients, supervisors, and/or colleagues.
-Shows initiative, motivation, and ability to work independently.
-Is dependable in meeting professional expectations and obligations, including punctuality and adherence to deadlines.
-Demonstrates willingness to explore and accept personal responsibility.
-Comments: • • •
+Comments: PROFESSIONAL DEVELOPMENT - CLINICAL 0 1 2 3 4 Meets clinical requirements for developmental level.]
+Communicates empathy and understanding in a genuine manner.]
+Provides unconditional acceptance of others and others' values.]
+Respects the uniqueness and inherent worth of individuals.]
+Demonstrates confidence in others' potential for growth. Г 1 П П $\overline{\Box}$ Is Practicum/Internship Evaluation attached as supportive documentation NO Comments: 0111 1 1.
+1 1 1.
+PROFESSIONAL DEVELOPMENT - PROFESSIONAL BEHAVIOR AND DISPOSITIONS 0 2 3 4 Respect and adhere to all aspects of the American Counseling Association Code of Ethics (2014), the rules and regulations of the Arkansas Board of Examiners in Counseling, Arkansas Code Annotated § 17-27-101-313 et seq. \perp Demonstrates multicultural competence.
+Communicates, cooperates, and relates with others in meaningful and positive ways. + + Thinks concretely and reasons abstractly. + - \downarrow Demonstrates appropriate expression of thought. \perp Accepts and makes use of feedback in supervisory and other experiences with faculty and staff. + + + Gives appropriate feedback to peers. Ш \perp Develops and maintains appropriate boundaries with clients, - +- + supervisors, and/or colleagues.]
+Shows initiative, motivation, and ability to work independently. += Shows initiative, motivation, and ability to work independently.
+Is dependable in meeting professional expectations and obligations, " Shows initiative, motivation, and ability to work independently.
+Is dependable in meeting professional expectations and obligations, including punctuality and adherence to deadlines. $\downarrow \overline{}$ Shows initiative, motivation, and ability to work independently.
+Is dependable in meeting professional expectations and obligations, += 1